 Distance units can be feet or meters, miles or cubits, any units, your choice.
-Dimension results will be those same units.
+FOV dimension results will be those same units.

 Clicking the little green button (by Distance, marked In for Inch) will assume feet, and will repeat Dimensions in feet ' and inches " format.
 You can click the green button again to toggle this option off or on.

-The blue Flip button at Option 5 will toggle to swap finding either Focal Length or Distance in option 5 and 7, to compute either one from the other.
-Options 5-7 requires first specifying correct sensor size in options 1-4.
+The blue Flip button (near Option 5) will toggle to swap finding either Focal Length or Distance in option 5 and 8, to compute either one from the other.
+Options 6 is not affected by it.

-The calculator is NOT for fisheye lenses (their view will be wider), and it is not for close macro distances (at end below).
-Field accuracy will be better at distances of at least a couple of feet (magnification 0.1 or less), because the lens focal length number increases with closer distance.
+The calculator is NOT for fisheye lenses (their view will be wider), and it is not for close macro distances (their view will be more narrow, at end below).
+The lens focal length number increases with closer distance, so field accuracy will be better at distances of at least a couple of feet (magnification 0.1 or less).
 The marked value of focal length applies to Infinity focus, but at normal distances, the focal length difference is small for the focus range of regular lenses.

 Select an Option, and click the Compute button (for all Option numbers).

 Options 1-4 are four ways to specify sensor size.

 Or 4:3 in a 16:9 camcorder is available in Option 3.
 This case may take some attention to determine what you actually have.